I know what it feels like to be pulled into monotropic attention tunnels that make me lose my sense of time.1

 About me

 I’m Sam Hiatt, a software engineer exploring the intersection of AI safety and neurodivergence.
-My background is in machine learning engineering, and my current work draws on both that technical foundation and my lived experience as a neurodivergent person navigating AI tools, exploring where AI helps, and when it falls short.
+My background is in machine learning engineering, and my current work draws on both that technical foundation and my lived experience using AI tools to help me process the 🤯 of recognizing my own neurodivergence.
+I deeply explore where AI helps, and when it falls short.

 I also write about the intersection of AI, neurodivergence, and communication from lived experience.
 Read my origin story →